Jira Integration

 FAQ

-Q: Do I need both personal and project settings?
+Q: Do I need both Global and project settings?

-A: No. Personal settings alone work for most users.
+A: No. Global settings alone work for most users.
 Project settings are only needed if different projects require different Jira instances.

 Q: Can regular users configure project Jira?